If you have student loan debt, you have plenty of company: nearly 45 million brethren, in fact.

-For private lenders, your credit score is usually a key factor in determining not only student loan approval, but also the attached interest rate.
+For private lenders, your credit score is usually a key factor in determining not only student loan approval but also the attached interest rate.

 Which Credit Scores do Private Lenders Use?

 Because FICO is used widely throughout the lending industry, including by mortgage, auto loan, and credit card providers, it gives lenders an apples-to-apples comparison of potential borrowers.

 How is My Credit Score Calculated?

 Unfortunately, how FICO calculates your credit score is kind of a black box.
 While the various factors and weightings used in the calculation are publicly available on FICO’s website, its algorithm is proprietary, which means that no one can predict exactly how a specific financial event will affect your score.

-That said, there are generally three key ways to improve your credit score: pay bills on time, keep credit card balances low, and reduce the amount of debt you owe.
+That said, there are generally three key ways to improve your credit score: Pay bills on time, keep credit card balances low, and reduce the amount of debt you owe.